Providing Advanced Health Care for Women

 Whether you’re experiencing signs of a certain disease, are planning to schedule a gynecology exam or you simply need a second opinion about your condition, our gynecologists in San Antonio are equipped and ready to provide expert and compassionate care.
 Also, our nurses, radiologists and administrative staff are here to assist and support you, from day the you come to us for help until we see you at your best self again.
 At Baptist Health, the following are some of the gynecological care we offer:

-• Robotic-assisted surgeries that may lead to less scarring, shorter hospital stays and faster recovery period
+- Minimally invasive robotic surgeries that may lead to less scarring, shorter hospital stays and faster recovery periods.

 What Is Gynecology?